GeoscienceAustralia/ptha/ptha_access/README.md

 # **Guide to accessing the 2018 Australian Probabilistic Tsunami Hazard Assessment (PTHA18) results**

+**Note to users -- a security update to the NCI THREDDS Server around 16/07/21 broke the codes here and caused the tests to fail.
+On 21/07/21 we implemented changes suggested by NCI to work-around the issues.
+Users will need to update their copy of the codes here in order to use the database.**

 This guide explains how to access basic tsunami hazard information in easy-to-use csv and shapefile formats.